 The Monday Morning Millionaire Program way of investing in derivatives is safe.
 For interested members, the program recommends the following:

-Do so using our recommended exchange-traded funds and not individual stocks.
+• Do so using our recommended exchange-traded funds and not individual stocks.
 Of these, the SPDR S&P 500 ETF (symbol SPY) is best because of the huge volume which guarantees order execution.
 SPY also has weekly expiry dates.
 Shorter times to expiry dates produce better returns.
-Other possibilities are the Vanguard Total Stock Market ETF (symbol VTI), the Vanguard S&P 500 ETF (symbol VOO) and the Invesco S&P 500 Equal Weight ETF (symbol RSP).
-These have lower trading volumes and monthly expiry dates.

 Investors always make and never lose money writing puts and calls.
 However, when writing calls, they do give up the opportunity of making even more money if the underlying ETF rises above the selected strike price.
 When writing puts, they do give up the opportunity of buying the underlying ETF even more cheaply if it drops below the selected strike price.